goshiphq/goship-cms/content/articles/small-business-shipping.md

 ## Small Business Shipping Rates by GoShip

 Determining small business shipping costs can be tricky, as it depends on many factors: weight, dimensions, commodity type, lane, accessorial charges, etc. Depending on the shipment volume and the transportation method you will choose, the price can differ.
-The best way to calculates small business shipping costs is to fill in shipment information and compare quotes.
+The best way to calculate small business shipping costs is to fill in shipment information and compare quotes.
 With GoShip.com, you can compare quotes from multiple carriers in real-time.

 * Instant and free [freight quotes](https://www.goship.com/)
 * [Full truckload](https://www.goship.com/shipping-services/truckload-freight-shipping/) and [less-than-truckload](https://www.goship.com/shipping-services/ltl-freight-shipping/) shipping services